-The Annual Meeting is being held virtually this year because of the coronavirus pandemic ("COVID-19") and various restrictions related to large gatherings, along with our desire to protect the health and wellbeing of our stockholders, directors and employees.
+The Annual Meeting is being held virtually this year because of the coronavirus pandemic ("COVID-19") and our desire to protect the health and well-being of our stockholders, directors and employees.

 How do I attend the virtual Annual Meeting?